Jacqueline Byers

 Jacqueline Byers is a Canadian actress, known for starring on the CBS series Salvation.

 Early life

 Byers grew up in Mississauga, Ontario, where she attended Lorne Park Secondary School; she participated in school plays and was a star athlete on the lacrosse team.
-She attended Queen's University in Kingston where she received a Bachelor of Arts in acting and was also part of the school's Lacrosse Varsity team.
+She attended Queen's University in Kingston where she earned a Bachelor of Arts in acting and was also part of the school's Lacrosse Varsity team.
 She began her career at the age of 12, performing in local musical productions of Annie and Peter Pan.